rdavid000/WIN11SVC/README.md

 # WIN11SVC
-Yes Windows 11 can work only with this services, enjoy ;)
+Yes Windows 11 can work SUPER WELL FOR ALL APPS only with this services, enjoy ;)